 Antique shops may even be located inside some of these landmarks for shoppers who love vintage finds from years past.
 Many of these antiques are likely from the area and can help tell the small town’s story.
 So make sure you bring along some extra cash to take advantage of any special deals available at these stores when you visit.

 On our visit to Adamstown, Pennsylvania, we discovered that they were one of the antiquing capitals of America.
 There were dozens of antique shops located on a strip that spanned over seven miles.
-The scavenger hunt to find fun things and antique objet was a great way to learn more about the area’s history.
+The scavenger hunt to find fun things and antique object was a great way to learn more about the area’s history.

 3. Try Out a New Sport

 Cities are typically noted for having outstanding professional sports teams.
 But small towns have perfected some sports too!

-Many towns host annual cycling races or marathons that bring both an opportunity to fall in love with something new and stay active.
+Many towns host annual cycling races or marathons that bring an opportunity to fall in love with something new and stay active.
 It’s also a fantastic way to explore the town.

 For example, Breckenridge, Colorado is a great little town to ski or snowboard.
 Breckenridge Ski Resort has some challenging slopes for more experienced winter sports enthusiasts, but it can still be a fun thing to do in a small town for beginners too.

 4. Go On a Nature Hike at a Nearby State Park